Muar (town): Sultan Ali's rule and cession to Johor

-Modern Muar Town, known as Bandar Maharani, which is the main city center of Muar district, was founded by Dato' Bentara Luar, Muhamad Salleh bin Perang in 1885 and was only officially opened by His Majesty Maharaja Abu Bakar 12 August 1887 (who just became opted Maharaja title on 30 June 1868) and conferred the namesake Bandar Maharani meaning the Town of Empress, the title of Maharani Fatimah who had accompanied to graced the inauguration ceremony of the new town at Tangga Batu a place around Hentian Maharani bus station now where an auspicious "amulet" or "azimat" is said to be buried underground there then.
-Muar celebrated its centenary in a grand celebration attended by the Sultan of Johor in 1984.
+The modern township of Muar, the primary urban centre of the Muar District, was founded by the Dato' Bentara Luar in 1885.
+It was officially inaugurated on 12 August 1887 by Maharaja Abu Bakar, who bestowed the sobriquet Bandar Maharani ("Town of the Empress") in honour of his consort, Maharani Fatimah.
+The Maharani attended the official opening ceremony at Tangga Batu — a site near the present-day Hentian Maharani bus station — where an auspicious amulet (azimat) was reportedly interred.
+Nearly a century later, in 1984, Muar commemorated its centenary with a grand celebration attended by Sultan Iskandar.

-The prosperity and rapid development of Muar made it the only town in Malaysia ever to have had its own local railway network in the early days.
-The Muar State Railway (MSR) operated from 1889 to 1925, linking Jalan Sulaiman in Bandar Maharani and Sungai Pulai for a distance of 22.5 km.
-A 1916 plan to extend the line to Batu Pahat was aborted and the service totally stopped in 1925 due to financial and geographical constraints and its reduced importance after the construction of Jalan Abdul Rahman linking the Muar town and Parit Jawa.
-It remains a memory and is only a part of history of Muar now with just the MSR steam locomotive relic on display at Tanjung Emas Park.
+The prosperity and rapid development of Muar have made it as one of the earliest towns in British Malaya ever to have its own local railway service in the early days.
+The Muar State Railway (MSR) operated from 1889 to 1925, linking Jalan Sulaiman in downtown Muar and Sungai Pulai, spanning a distance of 22.5 km.
+A 1916 plan to extend the line to Batu Pahat was scrapped, and the service was entirely terminated in 1925 due to financial and geographical constraints and its diminished importance following the construction of Jalan Abdul Rahman (now part of Federal Route 5), which links Muar and Parit Jawa.
+An MSR steam locomotive is now on display at the Tanjung Emas Park.

+World War II

 The Muar Ferry Crossing, in the Battle of Muar, where the 45th Indian Brigade was disposed along 24 miles of river front with four companies of infantry north of the river and the remainder positioned south of the river, to cover the main coast road at Muar against the advance of the Imperial Guards Division.

-In World War II, the Battle of Muar, 14–22 January 1942, fought around the area from Gemencheh, Muar River and Bukit Bakri in Muar was the last major battle of the Malayan Campaign of the Battle of Malaya, fought by British Allied forces and Japanese forces from 8 December 1941 – 31 January 1942 in British Malaya.
-The Battle of Bakri or Siege of Bakri was a fierce battle of the fighting troops in Bukit Bakri on 17 January 1942.
-The battle resulted in the near-annihilation of the Allies' deployed 45th Indian Infantry Brigade, with heavy casualties for its two attached Australian's 2/19th and 2/29th Infantry Battalions and the eventual fall of Muar to the Imperial Japanese forces.
-During the 1942–45 Japanese occupation of Malaya era, Muar continued to serve as important administration town under the occupying Japanese army with many locals involved in the bulk of anti-Japanese resistance groups such as the Malayan People's Anti-Japanese Army (MPAJA) and Force 136.
+During World War II, the Battle of Muar occurred around the area spanning from Gemencheh in Negeri Sembilan, the Muar River and Bukit Bakri in Muar District, Johor, was the last major battle of the Malayan campaign, fought between the British Allied forces and Japanese forces from 8 December 1941 – 31 January 1942 in British Malaya.
+The Battle of Bakri, also known as the Siege of Bakri, was a tumultuous battle of the fighting troops in Bukit Bakri on 17 January 1942, resulting in the near-annihilation of the Allies' deployed 45th Indian Infantry Brigade, with heavy casualties for its two attached Australian's 2/19th and 2/29th Infantry Battalions and the eventual fall of Muar to Imperial Japanese hands.
+During the 1942–45 Japanese occupation of Malaya, Muar continued to serve as an important administrative centre under the occupying Japanese army with many locals involved in the bulk of anti-Japanese resistance groups such as the Malayan People's Anti-Japanese Army (MPAJA) and Force 136.